 Pebbly Beach campground, Yuraygir National Park.
 Photo: Robe Cleary

 Coffs Harbour is banana farming country.
 Pose in front of the iconic Big Banana, tour the banana farm, and indulge in some banana ice-cream or a banana smoothie.
 Encounter butterflies in the Butterfly House or dolphins, seals, penguins and turtles at the Dolphin Marine Magic.
 All the dolphins here have either been born at Dolphin Marine Magic or are animals that have been rescued with debilitating injuries and would have been unable to survive in the wild.
 Coffs Harbour has many campervan parks to choose from should you wish to spend the night.

 Meander through Sawtell Beach, Bongil Bongil National Park, and Mylestom.
 It’s a beautiful stretch of coast.
-This region has many campervan parks should you wish to base yourself here while exploring Bellingen and Dorrigo.
-There are no campgrounds in the National Park.
+Sawtell is a nice place to base yourself while exploring Bellingen and Dorrigo.
+There are no campgrounds in the National Park itself.

 Some residents at Bongil Bongil National Park.
 Photo: lepita.pi via IG

 Bellingen (12 km west of the Pacific Highway) is a gorgeous little town of misty mornings crystal clear rivers and poetic place names like The Promised Land and Never Never River.
 It has attracted artists and academics seeking a sustainable healthy lifestyle.
 At sunset the sky blackens with flying foxes.
 For a small town it is packed with great eateries many offering vegetarian and organic fare.